Nursing Assistant Certificate

 During the clinical practicum the student is given the opportunity to put into practice those skills learned in the classroom and lab settings.
 The clinical experiences include orientation to the extended care facility and a clinical final exam which is conducted in the college lab.

-- Reading Comprehension score of 50 or successful completion of ABE 054 and Arithmetic score of 38 or successful completion of ABE 050.
-Successful completion of HO 127 and HLTH 133.
+- Program admission and ACCUPLACER Reading Comprehension score of 50 or completion of ABE 054 with a C or better and ACCUPLACER Arithmetic score of 38 or completion of ABE 050 with a C or better.
+Successful completion of HC 127 and HLTH 133.